huggingface/evaluation-guidebook/contents/Model as a judge/What about Reward Models.md

 For models that give absolute scores, the resulting scores can be averaged to get a reasonable summary score.

-However, in the more common case of relative scores, although the average reward can be a valid metric to look at, it can often be biased by a few very good or very bad completions,  as different prompts may have different reward scales due to them being easier or harder to evaluate.
+However, in the more common case of relative scores, the average reward can be biased by outliers (a few very good or very bad completions) as different prompts may have inherently different reward scales (some prompts are way harder or easier than others).

-Instead, we can take a reference set of completions and calculate the percentage of completions from the model that are ranked higher than the reference completions.
+Instead, we can use
+- win rates: take a reference set of completions and calculate the percentage of completions from the model that are ranked higher than the reference completions.
+It is slightly more granular.

-Another useful metric is the mean probability of the completions being better than the reference completions, which can give a more fine-grained and smoothly changing signal.
+- win probabilities: the mean probability of the completions being better than the reference completions, which can give a more fine-grained and smoothly changing signal.

 ## Pros and Cons of Reward Models